ollo69/ha_tuya_custom/README.md

 - **Current Temperature value divider**: `current temperature` reported by device will be divided by this value.

-- **Set Temperature value divided**: when checked use temperature value previously divided in set command.
+- **Set Temperature value divided**: when checked use the temperature value previously divided in `set command`.

 - **Min target temperature**: set the minimum allowed `target temperature` for the entity.